From Project: Redcap

 - Sabrina's Rest

 - A Fifth Edition sample covenant (not a complete Saga) designed by Timothy Ferguson and others, suitable for beginning or experience players.
+It is also available as a pdf, free online from this location.

 - Severn Temple